-Do stem cells decrease arthritis symptoms?
+Do MSCs decrease arthritis symptoms?

 What is platelet rich plasma?

 Blood is composed of a fluid component called plasma that can be separated from the small, solid components (red cells, white cells, and platelets).
-During tissue injury the platelets aid in clotting blood and as the “first responders” to injury, they contain over a 1,000 proteins called growth factors.
+During tissue injury the platelets aid in clotting blood and as the “first responders” to injury, they contain over 1,000 proteins called growth factors.
 These growth factors aid in initiating the healing response.

 Platelet Rich Plasma simply means the prepared plasma has many more platelets per volume than the patient’s own whole blood.
 The concentration of platelets can be 2 to 10 times greater (or richer) than the patient’s blood and thus more of the growth (and healing) factors.